Why Does Website Speed Matter? + 7 Easy Tips To Improve It!

 Website speed is one of Google’s ranking factors when it comes to Search Engine Optimization (SEO).

 It means that your competitors website could potentially rank higher in search results if their website is faster than yours.

-Want to learn more about WordPress SEO?
-Check out The Ultimate Beginner’s Guide to WordPress SEO
+Want to learn more about DIY SEO for your WordPress website?
+Check out DIY SEO for Soloprenuers!

 Why is this an SEO ranking factor?

 Search engines like Google have search-bots, kinda like robots that “crawl” the internet.
 These bots crawl the web to find new websites and web pages.

 They use links from page to page, to find and crawl more pages.

 If your webpage takes a long time to load, than Google’s search-bots can’t crawl as many pages on your website.
 (Search-bots have an allocated crawl budget).